chimney regulations and laws in colorado

 Denver

 Denver, the vibrant heart of Colorado, boasts comprehensive chimney laws to ensure homeowner safety and environmental compliance.
-For wood-burning fireplaces, city regulations mandate that chimneys extend at least two feet higher than surrounding structures to maintain proper draft and prevent downdrafts.
+For wood-burning fireplaces, city regulations require that chimneys extend at least 2 feet above surrounding structures to maintain proper draft and prevent downdrafts.
 Annual cleaning and inspections, aligned with National Fire Protection Association (NFPA) standards, are required to avoid fire risks and ensure functionality.
-Level 1 inspections are the most common and involve thoroughly examining accessible parts of the chimney.
-Permits are also mandatory for any chimney-related work, from installations to significant repairs, ensuring all activities meet local building codes.
+Level 1 inspections are the most common and involve a thorough examination of accessible parts of the chimney.
+Permits are also required for any chimney-related work, from installations to major repairs, to ensure all activities comply with local building codes.

 chimney regulations in denver